daostack/arc.js/documentation/querying.md

 ## What this does

-Calling each of these function by itself will not actually send the qeury to the server.
+Calling each of these function by itself will not actually send the query to the server.
 Instead, each query returns an *observable*, to which you can subscribe.
 Only at that moment will the server be queried:

 ```
 const observable = arc.daos()
-// only in the nexzt line will a query be sent to the server
+// only in the next line will a query be sent to the server
 const subscription = arc.daos.subscribe((daos) => console.log(`we found ${daos.length} results`))
 ```